 - Caption: Wu Hufan (Chinese, 1894-1970).
 Title Page for the Album of Three Perfections, 20th century.
 Ink on folded double page, 11 x 17 1/2 in.
 (27.9 x 44.5 cm).
 Brooklyn Museum, Gift of Dr. Mrs. Frederick Baekeland, 66.188.4. © artist or artist's estate

-- Catalogue Description: Seal script calligraphy originally translated as Album of the Three Transcendences.
+- Catalogue Description: 3/11/14: Frontispiece by Wu Hufan for set of album leaves by Jiang Zijie.
+Information taken from Joseph Chang 2014 Paintings survey.
+Seal script calligraphy originally translated as Album of the Three Transcendences.
 Inscription by Wu Hu-fan (1894-1970) includes title and brief biography of Ch'ian Shih-ch'ieh's life.
 See translation in Chinese painting notebooks.

 - Record Completeness: Best (85%)